Dex Hamilton: Alien Entomologist: Broadcast

 The series first screened on Network Ten in 2008 and is designed for kids aged 6 and older.

 It began airing on CBC Television in Canada in January 2010 and aired 10:30am EST on Saturday mornings, but had stopped by 2019 when the series was picked up by Toonavision.

 Qubo aired the series in the United States until 27 December 2014.

 Film

-March Entertainment announced the release of Dex Hamilton: Fire and Ice, a full-length prequel film released in 2D and cel-shaded 3D computer animation, scheduled to be broadcast late December 2009 on CBC, before the series' premiere on CBC in 2010 (having already premiered on Network 10 in 2008).
+Dex Hamilton: Fire and Ice, a full-length prequel film released in 2D and cel-shaded 3D computer animation, broadcast in December 2009 on CBC, before the series' premiere on CBC in 2010 (having already premiered on Network 10 in 2008).

+A CGI movie Dex Hamilton and the Doomsday Swarm was released in 2012.

 Game

 In 2010, March released Dex Hamilton's Bug Quest, a Flash-based online game featuring the show's characters.
 The game was hosted on the CBC's website as well as the show's official site.